-- If you are using SaaS or IaaS, make sure that you have redundancy, and that your data is being securely held in multiple locations.
+- If you are using SaaS or IaaS, make sure that you have redundancy, and that your data is being securely held in multiple locations, preferably with the help of the multi store POS system from Bepoz.
 Also make sure that those locations are scattered in different geographies.

 - Make provisions for workers to be able to work from home if necessary.
 This may need to include VPNs, ring-over phone services, redundant email servers in multiple locations, etc.

 - Your own data-centers should be as far-flung geographically as possible.
 A catastrophe in one area of the country should not compromise the integrity of your data or your access to it.

 I know that we here at TAC are looking at how we fared during this disaster and how our own business continuity and disaster recovery plans can be improved.

 We can help you do the same.